 – Implementing something your contract explicitly talks about

 – Consulting you before making any changes

-- Making changes as a last resort, as an alternative to something much worse like laying off staff, for example.
+– Making changes as the last resort, as an alternative to something much worse like laying off staff, for example.

 If you have a claim, what should you do?